Skip to main content

 Active learning with selection review

-Active learning selects the most informative unlabeled samples for annotation — samples where the current model is most uncertain.
-We implement selection review to catch distribution-edge artifacts where model uncertainty estimates are unreliable.
+Active learning selects unlabeled samples where the current model is most uncertain, prioritizing annotation effort where it moves the model most.
+We add a selection review step to catch distribution-edge artifacts — cases where model uncertainty is high for reasons unrelated to the actual task, which active learning would otherwise over-sample.

 Deliverables

-• Annotation guidelines document with edge case specifications, examples, and IAA validation results
+• Annotation guidelines with edge cases, examples, and IAA results

-• Annotation platform setup (Label Studio or Prodigy) with IAA measurement and quality control
+• Label Studio or Prodigy setup with IAA measurement configured

-• Annotated training dataset with IAA report and adjudication log
+• Annotated dataset with full adjudication log and IAA report

-• Production distribution analysis with coverage assessment and gap identification
+• Production distribution analysis and coverage gap assessment

-• Active learning pipeline setup with selection review process (if applicable)
+• Active learning pipeline with selection review process

-• RLHF preference data workflow with comparison criteria and quality validation (if LLM fine-tuning)
+• RLHF preference workflow with per-dimension quality criteria

 Projected Impact